Data Matrix Barcode: Complete Guide to 2D Matrix Codes

 Symbol Sizes and Data Capacity

-Data Matrix comes in numerous standard sizes, from tiny 10x10 cell squares to large 144x144 cell matrices.
+Data Matrix comes in many standard sizes, from tiny 10x10 cell squares to large 144x144 cell matrices.
 The physical size depends on both the number of cells and the cell size (module width).
 Larger matrices store more data, while smaller ones conserve space.

 Square Data Matrix symbols range from 10x10 to 144x144 cells, with data capacities varying by size and content type.
 A 24x24 Data Matrix can store up to 30 numeric digits or 20 alphanumeric characters.
 A 44x44 code handles approximately 180 numeric or 124 alphanumeric characters.
-The largest 144x144 symbols accommodate over 3,100 numeric or 2,300 alphanumeric characters.
+The largest 144x144 symbols hold over 3,100 numeric or 2,300 alphanumeric characters.

 The actual data capacity depends on the content.
 Numeric data compresses most efficiently, followed by uppercase alphanumeric, then mixed case text.
 Binary data uses the most space per byte.
-The error correction overhead also reduces usable capacity, with higher error correction levels sacrificing data space for improved reliability.
+The error correction overhead also reduces usable capacity, with higher error correction levels trading data space for improved reliability.

 Error Correction and Reliability